facelessuser/pyspelling/docs/src/markdown/index.md

 To run multiple jobs in parallel, you can use the `--job` or `-j` option.
 Processing files in parallel can speed up processing time.
 Specifying jobs on the command line will override the `jobs` setting in the configuration file.
+Setting 0 jobs means to use all available CPUs.

 ```console
 $ pyspelling -n my_task -j 4